Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 \subsection{Tree Topology}

 There can be additional layers between the central server and edge devices.
 For instance, edge servers that connect edge devices and the central server can formulate one or multiple layers, making a tree-like topology with the highest level of the tree being the central server and the lowest level being edge devices.
 Tree topologies must contain at least three levels.
 Otherwise, they are considered star topologies.
-Comparatively to traditional FL, tree topology helps overcome performance bottlenecks and single points of failure.
+Compared to traditional FL, tree topology helps overcome performance bottlenecks and single points of failure.
+We list the features and benefits of tree topology in Table \ref{table:treebenfits}.
 In this section, we discuss applications and motivations for adopting tree topology.
 A review of state-of-the-art optimization frameworks and algorithms is presented.
-In the end, we covered some grouping strategies and privacy enhancement schemes.
+We show some visualization of tree topology structures and their benefits for FL in Fig. \ref{fig:hfl-benefit1}, Fig. \ref{fig:hfl-benefit1}, and Fig. \ref{fig:hfl-benefit3}.
+In the end, we cover some grouping strategies and privacy enhancement schemes.

 There are two major categories of FL studies in tree topology: hierarchical and dynamic.
 Hierarchical represents the classic two-tier hierarchy in topology design, while dynamic continues to follow the overall structure of the tree topology with some modifications.
+In the following sections, we organize the works that use the tree topology based on their topics.
+We show a classic example of Hierarchical FL in Fig. \ref{fig:hfel}.
+We list the features and benefits of tree topology in Table \ref{table:treebenfits}.
+We highlight some of the works using tree topology in Table \ref{table:hierarchicalHW} and Table \ref{table:DynamicHW}.